-I’m a huge believer that knowledge is power, so before I take you through 3 simple and effective pain management strategies for IBS gut pain, I first want to help you understand why you are experiencing IBS pain in the first place, AND why your best friend or your partner doesn’t have any issues.
+I’m a huge believer that knowledge is power, so before I take you through 3 simple and effective pain management strategies for IBS gut pain, I first want to help you understand why you are experiencing IBS pain in the first place.

 The reasons behind IBS gut pain can be broken down into 3 main factors.

-But regardless of why this is the case, what this means is that you sense things in your gut that other people do not, and this can lead you to interpreting normal sensations in your gastrointestinal tract as abnormal and painful.
+But regardless of why this is the case, what this means is that you sense things in your gut that other people do not.
+And this can lead you to interpret normal sensations in your gastrointestinal tract as abnormal and painful.

-In fact, they are either happening too fast which is when you experience painful cramping and can trigger diarrohea, or they are happening far too slowly which can cause trapped gas, bloating and pain.. and can result in constipation.
+In fact, they are either happening too fast which is when you experience painful cramping and can trigger diarrhea, or they are happening far too slowly which can cause trapped gas, bloating and pain, and can result in constipation.

 Ok, so let’s cover off the third reason for your IBS gut pain.